Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Introduction

 Another interesting change in precession angular velocity is also obtained, in which precession angular velocity becomes equal at both turning angles.
 This is not noticed previously.

 In section \ref{eom}, a review of governing equations for the motion of a spinning heavy symmetric top will be given, which is based on some well-known works \cite{Symon, LandauLifshitz, Taylor, Goldstein, Greiner, FowlesCassiday}.
-In section \ref{dtm}, different types of motions will be studied by considering constants of motion, and their numerical solutions will be given.
+In section \ref{dtm}, different types of motions will be studied by considering constants of motion, and we will give examples for each case and solve them numerically.
 In section \ref{rd}, there will be a conclusion.
-We will study the change in $\dot \phi$ and $\dot \psi$ in appendix 1 and 2, respectively.
+We will study the change in precession and spin angular velocity in appendix 1 and 2, respectively.
 As already mentioned, we will study and compare Routh's classification and the classification of this work in appendix 3.
 In appendix 4, we will give the results of numerical solutions.